The Center for Accessible Living is proud to host the webpage of the Kentucky Coalition for the Rights of Parents with Disabilities (CRPD).

 CRPD Individual Members:

-On May 11, 2017, South Carolina passed legislation protecting the parental rights of parents with disabilities.
+On May 11, 2017, South Carolina passed legislation protecting the parental rights of persons with disabilities.
 The “Persons with Disabilities Right to Parent Act” codified best practices for ensuring the protection of the rights of individuals with disabilities.
 CRPD hopes to use the the South Carolina as a model for similar legislation in Kentucky.

 ABLE South Carolina, a Center for Independent Living, was instrumental in getting the legislation passed in that state.
 More information about their efforts can be found here.
 As part of implementing the South Carolina law, ABLE developed training for employees of the South Carolina Department of Social Services (DSS).
 Below are links to the training modules: